gc-proto/experimental/header-mockups/signature.md

 <h3>Research findings</h3>
 <p>Trust and consistency are essential.
 Our Canada.ca Trust Study and prior research show that a consistent header is necessary to maintaining a trusted brand.</p>
 <p>For example, people trust the page more when the flag in the Government of Canada signature is red.</p>
-<h3>Policy rationale</h3>
-<p>As part of the global header, the breadcrumb is a mandatory element under the Content and Information Architecture Specification.</p>
 <p>If you want to know more about this research, contact the Digital Transformation Office at <a href="mailto:dto.btn@tbs-sct.gc.ca">dto.btn@tbs-sct.gc.ca</a>.</p>
 <h3>Policy rationale</h3>
 <p>The Government of Canada signature is defined by the Federal Identity Program.
 As a part of the global header, it is a mandatory element under the Content and Information Architecture Specification.</p>